 What Hotel Guests Can Do Too

 Given everything most hotels are already doing to stem the spread of infection, it’s safe to assume that hotel rooms are safe.
-But, it doesn’t hurt to be overly cautious.
+But, it doesn’t hurt to take extra precautions.
 The CDC recommends wiping down the most frequently used surfaces in your home at least daily, and the same goes for hotel rooms.
-Pack disinfecting wipes to wipe down doorknobs, handles, remote controls, light switches, and bathroom fixtures — anywhere likely to be touched by hotel staff and previous guests.
+Pack disinfecting wipes to sanitize doorknobs, handles, remote controls, light switches, and bathroom fixtures — anywhere likely to be touched by hotel staff and previous guests.
 To seriously up your cleaning game, pack a handheld sterilizer.
 The CleanPod UVC Sterilizer from Monos is lightweight, packable, and guaranteed to kill 99.9% of germs at the press of a button.
 It’s a great tool for cleaning phones, laptops, and anything that shouldn’t be cleaned with chemicals.

 Aside from being and smelling a bit cleaner, you probably won’t notice much of a difference in your own hotel room.
 Public spaces will be another matter, however.
 Many hotels are closing or heavily limiting the use of pools, gyms, conference centers, and breakfast buffets.
 It’s best to call ahead or check with reception on arrival for an update on what’s open and what isn’t.
 If you decide to hit the fitness center, pool, or hot tub, aim for off-peak hours when you won’t be sharing the space with many other guests.
 Expect hotels that usually tout free breakfast bars to have replaced them with grab-and-go options to keep guests from lingering.